Adults5 MINUTE READ

 Every language has its own melody, rhythm, and stress points.
 Non-native English speakers often use the patterns of their own native language, which are generally different than English.
 This can make the same word in both languages sound drastically different, hence, accented.

-Having an accent affects our ability to pronounce consonants and vowels in English or any other second language.
-Accents only become a problem if they interfere with your ability to communicate, or affect your academic or professional success.
+Having an accent affects the ability to pronounce consonants and vowels in English or any other second language.
+Accents only become a problem if they interfere with your ability to communicate or affect your academic or professional success.

 With hard work, practice, and professional guidance, you can learn how to change the way you pronounce words.
 Changing your accent is known as accent modification, and it’s routinely taught to non-native English speakers or those learning another language.
 It doesn't matter if you're a new English speaker or have been speaking the language for years: wherever you are in your speech journey is the right place to start.